Japanese Public Key Infrastructure (JPKI)

 For other services, please check each service site.

-- Use of Digital Authentication App
+- Use of digital Authentication App

-- Using the Mynaportal APIs
+- Using Mynaportal APIs

 - Use of the app for reading the IC chip in My Number Card

-" with "@" (one byte).
-To prevent spam, "@" is displayed as " _ atmark _
+" to "@" (one byte).
+To prevent spam mail, "@" is displayed as " _ atmark _

 ".